HL7/fhir-gender-harmony/input/pagecontent/cdagenderharmony.md

 Another consideration is semantic scope.
 Three of the templates – gender identity, pronouns, and recorded sex or gender – have patient scope.
 Their inclusion in a Social History section seems appropriate for anticipated use cases.

-Sex for Clinical Use (SFCU) is different.
+Sex Parameter for Clinical Use (SPCU) is different.
 It is designed to contextualize clinical operations.
 It may constrain the execution of a specific intervention, or it may affect the interpretation of a specific result.
 The target activity scopes the validity of the observation.
-The requirement unique to SFCU is to associate the SFCU observation with the appropriate target or targets.
+The requirement unique to SPCU is to associate the SPCU observation with the appropriate target or targets.

 CDA supports multiple approaches for asserting relationships among entries.

-Putting the SFCU observation in a section with the entries it constrains would not imply the required information.
+Putting the SPCU observation in a section with the entries it constrains would not imply the required information.
 Document section boundaries do not carry or imply semantics.

-One approach would be to use the Entry Reference template to associate an SFCU with those entries to which it applies.
+One approach would be to use the Entry Reference template to associate an SPCU with those entries to which it applies.
 This is a quite flexible approach, but it may rely on a level of sophistication that not all implementers can support, and it makes visual rendering difficult.

 The template defined here describes an approach using entryRelationship to establish context specific to an entry, to an encounter, or to the patient generally.
 This approach leverages context conduction appropriately, and it is a tactic with which many implementers are familiar.
-It also requires the use of the Entry Reference template where the SFCU applies to multiple entries.
+It also requires the use of the Entry Reference template where the SPCU applies to multiple entries.

 <!--<div class="note-to-balloters">
 <ol>
  <li>Is more directive guidance warranted for what kinds of artifacts may include these entry templates?</li>
   <li>Is “derivationExpr” an appropriate representation of a natural language definition, or should that property of Recorded Sex or Gender be rendered as methodCode or another sub-entry?</li>
-  <li>Every effort has been made to ensure that Sex for Clinical Use is flexible enough to support a variety of use cases.
+  <li>Every effort has been made to ensure that Sex Parameter for Clinical Use is flexible enough to support a variety of use cases.
 However, the cases tend to fall into two classes: reference ranges for interpreting findings and context constraining the execution of a procedure.
 The latter is rare in clinical documents.
 Is this level of flexibility necessary or appropriate for this context? </li>
 </ol>
 </div>
 -->